 - Exercise regularly as a part of an anti-inflammatory lifestyle.
 A handful of research studies have shown a strong correlation between exercising and reduced inflammation.
 Exercise also strengthens your immune system, cardiovascular health, prevents insulin resistance, and will improve your life in general.

 - Practice good oral hygiene as a part of an anti-inflammatory lifestyle.
-Brushing and flossing will help you keep your teeth and gums and check for the long term.
+Brushing and flossing will help you keep your teeth and gums long term.
 While many people forget about it, you also need to see your dentist at least twice a year for cleanings and exams.
 This will prevent future dental problems and inflammation.